YossiSaadi/todo/.swm/live-snippets.mio0y.sw.md

 <br/>

-## Live Snippets and the IDE
+## Live snippets and the IDE

-The illustration above shows how you can find snippets in your **Swimm IDE extension**
+The illustration above shows how you can find snippets in your **Swimm IDE extension.**

 <br/>